phillebaba/alfrodull/README.md

 Right now the only supported devices are those from [blinksticks](https://www.blinkstick.com/).
 More can be added if requested and I can get ahold of them.

+Alfrodull only works on Linux right now as all of the events uses DBUS notifications to react to events.
+Support for Windows could be added in the future but would require some other notification service.

 ## Install
 ```bash
 pip install alfrodull